thanosshawn/desiverse/README.md

 - **Dynamic Responses:** Utilizes Google's Gemini models via Genkit to generate text, voice, and video replies.
 - **User Authentication:** Firebase Authentication (Google Sign-In, Anonymous Sign-In).
 - **Realtime Chat:** Messages are stored and synced in real-time using Firebase Realtime Database.
-- **Supabase Asset Storage:** Character avatars and background images are hosted on Supabase Storage.
+- **Supabase Asset Storage:** Character avatars and background images are hosted on Supabase Storage, with direct upload from admin interface.
-- **Admin Character Creation:** A dedicated admin page to create and define new AI characters.
+- **Admin Character Creation:** A dedicated admin page to create and define new AI characters, including image uploads to Supabase.
 - **Responsive Design:** UI built with Next.js, React, ShadCN UI components, and Tailwind CSS.
 - **Theming:** Light and Dark mode support with a custom color palette.
 - **Optimized Images:** Uses `next/image` for optimized image delivery.